CodingLawyersClub/fundamentals/README.md

 See how you're back in the `~` directory?
 The directory `..` denotes the parent directly of your current directory.
 So if you want to go up a folder, you enter `cd ..`.
 If you want to go in you `cd <folder name>`.

-### `rm -rf`

-There's only one more command I want to teach you.
-On your Desktop (the GUI version not the command line version) I want you to manually create a new folder by right clicking and selecting "New Folder".
-Name it `test`.
-(You could have also created this folder with the shell command `mkdir`.)

-Go back into your command line.
-Move to the Desktop by entering `cd Desktop`.
-Type `ls` and hit enter to confirm that `test` is a listed folder there.

-Now, I want to delete `test`.
-Type `rm -rf te` and hit TAB.
-Let it autocomplete to `test` for you.
-We are developers now.
-Developers are lazy.
-Hit enter.

-You just deleted the `test` folder! 😱 If you `ls` again, you'll see our folder is now gone.

-`rm -rf` is a very quick way to throw things in the trash.
-Use it wisely!

 ## Prepping

 Go to the [template-frontend repository](https://github.com/CodingLawyersClub/template-frontend) and click the button that says "Fork" in the top right.
 When prompted, select your username.